-Refer to note 3 - Summary of significant accounting policies, note 4 - Critical accounting estimates and judgments and note 10 - Goodwill and intangible assets to the consolidated financial statements.
+Refer to note 3 - Material accounting policies, note 4 - Critical accounting estimates and judgments and note 11 - Goodwill and intangible assets to the consolidated financial statements.

-The Company had goodwill of \$317.0 million and indefinite life intangible assets of \$101.5 million as at December 31, 2022.
-For the purpose of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash flows.
-Goodwill and indefinite life intangible assets (brands) are allocated to CGUs for the purpose of impairment testing.
-Management tests goodwill and brands for impairment annually on December 31 or more frequently if events or changes in circumstances indicate the asset might be impaired.
+The Hush cash generating unit (CGU) had goodwill of \$15.9 million as at December 31, 2023.
+Goodwill is allocated to CGUs or groups of CGUs for the purpose of impairment testing.
+Management tests goodwill for impairment annually on December 31 or more frequently if events or changes in circumstances indicate the asset might be impaired.
 The impairment tests are performed by comparing the carrying values of the CGUs with their recoverable amounts, which is the higher of their fair value less costs of disposal and their value in use.
+The determination of the recoverable amount of a CGU employs various estimates and requires judgment.

-Management used the value in use approach to determine the fair value of the Sleep Country, Endy and Hush CGUs (the CGUs) based on discounted cash flow models.
-Significant assumptions used in the discounted cash flow models included growth rates and terminal growth rates.
-No impairment was recognized as a result of the 2022 impairment tests.
+Management used the value in use approach to determine the fair value of the Hush CGU based on a discounted cash flow model.
+The assumptions used in the discounted cash flow model include the revenue growth rates.
+No impairment was recognized as a result of the 2023 impairment test.